 How to get here: Take an hour and a half speedboat ride from Kuala Besut Tourist Jetty

-The Perhentian Islands are a cluster of stunning, coral-fringed islands off Terengganu, located in the National Marine Park of Malaysia.
-There are two main islands – Pulau Perhentian Besar, and Pulau Perhentian Kecil – both famed for its sapphire blue waters, beautiful beaches and rich marine life.
-Those travelling with kids will appreciate the family-friendly resorts abound on the former, while gap-year backpackers on a shoestring budget will love the nightlife scene and affordable stays in the latter.
-There are a spattering of dive centers around the island and an underwater excursion here will get up close with sea turtles, shark species and more.
-You can also hop in a boat and snorkel around the smaller, uninhabited islands of Rawa, Serenggeh and Susu Dara, just off the tip of Perhentian Kechil.
+The Perhentian Islands are a cluster of stunning, coral-fringed beauties off Terengganu, located in the National Marine Park of Malaysia.
+There are two main islands – Pulau Perhentian Besar, and Pulau Perhentian Kecil – both famed for sapphire blue waters, beautiful beaches and rich marine life.
+Those travelling with kids will appreciate the family-friendly resorts on the former, while gap-year backpackers on a shoestring budget will love the nightlife scene and affordable stays on the latter.
+There is a smattering of dive centres around the island and an underwater excursion here will get you up close with sea turtles, various shark species and more.
+You can also hop on a boat and snorkel around the smaller, uninhabited islands of Rawa, Serenggeh and Susu Dara, just off the tip of Perhentian Kecil.